factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 `metric-workloads` chooses 12 actual kernel definitions for final emitted code size, spill/reload/copy instruction counts, frame size and allocator diagnostics.
+The code reports retain their index in that 12-kernel sequence as part of the identity because scalar and SIMD nbody share a printed word name.
 These diagnostic compilations run after the timed full-closure installation and before warmup; they do not install code or contribute to compile timing.
 The original dispatch audit already established that concrete allocator methods run.